Community (ecology): Mutualism

-Mutualism is an interaction between species in which both benefit.
+Mutualism is an interaction between species in which both species benefit.

 An example is Rhizobium bacteria growing in nodules on the roots of legumes.
 This relationship between plant and bacteria is endosymbiotic, the bacteria living on the roots of the legume.
 The plant provides compounds made during photosynthesis to the bacteria, that can be used as an energy source.
 Whilst Rhizobium is a nitrogen fixing bacteria, providing amino acids or ammonium to the plant.

 Insects pollinating the flowers of angiosperms, is another example.
 Many plants are dependent on pollination from a pollinator.
 A pollinator transfers pollen from the male flower to the female's stigma.
 This fertilises the flower and enables the plant to reproduce.
 Bees, such as honeybees, are the most commonly known pollinators.
 Bees get nectar from the plant that they use as an energy source.
 Un-transferred pollen provides protein for the bee.
 The plant benefits through fertilisation, whilst the bee is provided with food.

 Commensalism

 Commensalism is a type of relationship among organisms in which one organism benefits while the other organism is neither benefited nor harmed.
 The organism that benefited is called the commensal while the other organism that is neither benefited nor harmed is called the host.

 For example, an epiphytic orchid attached to the tree for support benefits the orchid but neither harms nor benefits the tree.
 This type of commensalism is called inquilinism, the orchid permanently lives on the tree.

 Phoresy is another type of commensalism, the commensal uses the host solely for transport.
 Many mite species rely on another organism, such as birds or mammals, for dispersal.

 Metabiosis is the final form of commensalism.
 The commensal relies on the host to prepare an environment suitable for life.
-For example, Kelp has a root like system, called a holdfast, that attaches it to the seabed.
+For example, kelp has a root like system, called a holdfast, that attaches it to the seabed.
 Once rooted it provides molluscs, such as sea snails, with a home that protects them from predation.